 Golden Gate Audubon’s Board of Directors meets the fourth Tuesday of January, March, May, June, September and November.
 Meetings are held at Golden Gate Audubon’s main office or a location in San Francisco.

-Alan Harper (Treasurer and chair of Finance Committee) is a biologist and photographer with a passion for plants and animals of “the Californias.”
+Alan Harper (Vice president and Treasurer) is a biologist and photographer with a passion for plants and animals of “the Californias.”
 He is a founder of Terra Peninsular, AC, a Mexican land conservation organization based in Ensenada, which is working to protect the peninsula of Baja California.
 Currently working on a book about the natural history of Baja, Alan has published scientific papers on that region and featured it in a portfolio of large-format landscape images.
 He is a founding board member of the California Institute for Biodiversity.
 Alan received a Bachelor’s degree from Brown University and a PhD in zoology from the University of Washington, studying mathematical models of evolution